Taxing the Invisible Transaction — TPTRP Foreign Entity Sales Tax Framework

 Marketplace Facilitator Rules Extended to Services

 Texas already applies marketplace facilitator rules to tangible goods: platforms that facilitate third-party vendor sales are responsible for collecting and remitting tax on those vendors’ behalf.
 The TPTRP will explicitly extend these rules to services.
 Digital platforms that connect Texas businesses with foreign or out-of-state service providers — freelance marketplaces, BPO matching platforms, cloud service brokers, staffing platforms — will be designated as marketplace facilitators and required to collect and remit on behalf of their foreign sellers.
-This single mechanism will capture the long tail of smaller foreign service providers who individually fall below the $500,000 threshold, because the marketplace facilitator consolidates their Texas revenues into a single taxable relationship with the Comptroller.
+This single mechanism will capture the long tail of smaller foreign service providers who individually fall below the $100,000/200-transaction TPTRP nexus floor, because the marketplace facilitator consolidates their Texas revenues into a single taxable relationship with the Comptroller.

 Rate Integration with the TPTRP Rate Structure